cjhenry10/bill-to-income-calculator/README.md

 ## Credits

-Copy editing done by Morgan Dahrens https://www.linkedin.com/in/morgandahrens/
+Copy editing and QA done by Morgan Dahrens https://www.linkedin.com/in/morgandahrens/